nikku/didi/README.md

 ```

-### Injecting Components
+### Injecting components

 The injector looks up dependencies based on explicit annotations, comments, or function argument names.

-#### Argument Names
+#### Argument names

-If no further details are provided the injector parses dependency names from function arguments:
+If no further details are provided, the injector parses dependency names from function arguments:

 ```js
 function Car(engine, license) {